 But what if the suction point is through the slab, on the other side of the basement?
 With homes that have interior drain tile and or gravel it is likely that communication will be quite good (which is what you want).
 When this happens the sump pit needs to be sealed.
 Otherwise the system can pull air from the basement which can combat your own system and possibly raise Heating and Cooling bills.

-Only submersible pumps can be used when sealing a sump pit.
+Only submersible sump pumps can be used when sealing a sump pit.
 Doing a smoke test to determine air drafting after a system is operational is the best way to know if a pit has to be sealed, if the pit is not the suction point and there are no interior drain tiles.
 So, sealing sump pit is very important.

 While draft testing you need to check cracks, open holes through the slab and cold joints for leaks.
 Cold joints are where the slab and foundation wall meet.
 If drafting caulk with a polyurethane caulk.
 Clear silicone on the pit lid.